from copy import deepcopy

 if not isinstance(self._mcols, BiocFrame):

-raise TypeError("'mcols' should be a BiocFrame")
+raise TypeError("'mcols' must be a BiocFrame")

 if self._mcols.shape[0] != len(self._start):